IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 These VMware products are large, complex, and full of many, many features.
 The intent of this module is not to demonstrate all the capabilities of VCF, rather to provide basic education and demonstration capabilities that illustrate:

-- how the *"on IBM Cloud"* capabilities of the **VCF as a Service multitenant** are exposed through the VMware web console (VMware vCloud Director (VCD))
+- How the *"on IBM Cloud"* capabilities of the **VCF as a Service multitenant** are exposed through the VMware web console (VMware vCloud Director [VCD]).

-- how to provision basic resources including data center groups, networks, and virtual machines using VCD
+- How to provision basic resources including data center groups, networks, and virtual machines using VCD.

-- illustrate how a **VCF as a Service multitenant** instance on IBM Cloud is just like VCF in a client's enterprise datacenter
+- Illustrate how a **VCF as a Service multitenant** instance on IBM Cloud is just like VCF in a client's enterprise data center.

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"